kavinila05/PDF-RAG-Assistant/README.md

+None selected

+Skip to content
+Using Gmail with screen readers
+1 of 282
+(no subject)
+Inbox

+Priyadharshini V <vadivelmurugan7544@gmail.com>
+Attachments
+22:24 (0 minutes ago)
+to me

+ One attachment
+  •  Scanned by Gmail
 # 📚 Document RAG Assistant

 **A document question-answering application built from the core RAG components — PDF ingestion, page-aware chunking, ChromaDB retrieval, context construction, and Groq LLM generation.**